MichaelTague/cs50-python/project/README.md

 As a result, a "Final Payment" may exceed the "Loan Payment" and is considered a balloon payment which will be presented like this:

-      Final Payment:  $3,167.96 (a balloon payment which included $2,139.96 of remaining principal)
+      Final Payment:  $3,167.96 (a balloon payment which includes $2,139.96 of remaining principal)

 "Amortization Table (Y/N)?"
 After the loan summary, the user is asked if they want an amortization table, if yes, one is provided, e.g.: